Roll out the green carpet. The 2019 College Football Playoff National Championship Game Presented by AT&T (try saying it five times fast) is set.

 Why do I care?

 Because united we fan.
-The CFP is the grand finale of the college football season and everyone you know will be flexing school spirit.
+The CFP is the grand finale of the college football season and everyone you know is flexing school spirit.
 Last year, 28.4 million people tuned in to the CFP National Championship Game.
 That's a lot of guac.

 How did we get here?